Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Beyond SEMA: Estimands and Conceptual Foundations

 Transportability of marginal effects depends on whether the chosen measure is collapsible and on what aspects of the covariate distribution it depends upon.
 A recent simulation study by Remiro-Azócar empirically demonstrates that both effect modifiers and purely prognostic factors may modify marginal effects for measures that are not directly collapsible.\textsuperscript{35} In other words, a prognostic factor on the conditional scale may be a modifier of the marginal effect measure.
 Thus, successfully transporting these types of marginal effects requires adjusting for the entire joint distribution of purely prognostic factors and treatment effect modifiers, which is often challenging to fully address due to the limited data available for comparator studies (e.g., unknown correlations in comparator studies).
 These findings highlight a critical distinction in transportability: whether an effect measure for marginal effects depends on (i) marginal covariate means (or more generally, moments) of effect modifiers or (ii) the full joint covariate distribution of effect modifiers and prognostic factors.
 Non-collapsible measures generally depend on the full joint covariate distribution, including prognostic factors, making them more difficult to reliably transport across study populations.
+Translated to Step 2 in pairwise PAICs, recent work on NMAs suggests that direct transport of \(\Delta_{BC(AC)}\) for a non-collapsible marginal effect would not be biased by imbalances in purely prognostic factors only under restrictive conditions: (i) the index and comparator studies are each homogeneous with respect to those prognostic factors or (ii) both studies have identical distributions of those prognostic factors.\textsuperscript{64} However, in practice, distributions of prognostic factors typically vary within and across studies, necessitating adjustment in transportability analyses.